The Role of Temperature and Humidity in Mushroom Growth

 Why Humidity is Essential:

-• Supports Pin Formation: Pinning (the initial stage of fruiting) requires high humidity levels, typically 85–95%.
+Supports Pin Formation: The pinning stage (when mushrooms first begin to form) requires high humidity levels, typically 85–95%.

 Ideal Humidity Levels by Growth Stage: